The Anatomy of a Blockchain Prediction Market: Polymarket in the 2024 U.S. Presidential Election: Price Impact and Manipulation Risk

 (2) Time aggregation

-Prediction-market trading is irregular, so to map order flow to price impact consistently we aggregate trades into fixed time intervals.
+Prediction-market trading is irregular, so we aggregate trades into fixed intervals before estimating price impact.
 We use hourly intervals.
 For each hour $t$, we compute the volume-weighted average price (VWAP) $p_t^{\text{VWAP}}$ and net order flow $Q_t$ as:

 If no trades occurred in a given hour, we carry forward the last price and set $Q_t=0$ to maintain a continuous time series.

 (3) Log-Odds Price Transformation